 Web writing 101

-Use simple words and sentence structure: simple words are easier to read than long, complex words.
-A general rule of thumb is to keep your web content at an 8th grade reading level so that it is accessible to everyone.
+- Use simple words and sentence structure: simple words are easier to read than long, complex words.
+A general rule of thumb is to keep your web content at an 8th grade reading level so it's accessible to everyone.

-Include internal and external links to helpful resources: When you don’t have space to break down a complicated concept, refer readers to a page on your site or another authoritative source that can pick up where you left off.
-However, avoid including so many links that they distract from your writing.
+- Include internal and external links to helpful resources: When you don’t have space to break down a complicated concept, refer readers to another source that picks up where you left off.
+But avoid including so many links that they distract from your writing.